average-bread/morefeatures/README.md

 * Mining hammers that break 3x3 area.

 * Flux plant that can be grown to farm string.
 Seeds can be found if you shift+right click on grass with paxel

+* Burned logs can be obtained by placing log near lava and can be crushed into charcoal

+* Cat helmet that can be found in desert labyrinth and lets the player see in dark

+* Fertilizing bags can be used to store up to 3 stacks of bone meal and to fertilize up to 3x3 area